VoxSecuritatis/project-ai-news-scraper/README.md

 ### The Problem

-The AI/ML field evolves at an unprecedented pace, with breakthrough research, new tools, and industry developments emerging daily across dozens of sources—academic papers, corporate blogs, YouTube channels, and community forums.
+The AI/ML field evolves at an unprecedented pace, with breakthrough research, new tools, and industry developments emerging daily across dozens of sources - academic papers, corporate blogs, YouTube channels, and community forums.
 Professionals face information overload: following 10+ sources manually takes 2-3 hours daily, critical developments get missed in the noise, and determining what's truly important requires deep expertise and context that's hard to maintain across the entire field.

 ### The Solution